Mexico City’s Historic Center

 National Palace (Palacio Nacional)

 For some reason, I wasn’t expecting a lot of colonial architecture.
-When strolling around the 5 de Mayo Avenue, I was surprised by all the colorful buildings and handsome trees.
+When strolling around 5 de Mayo Avenue, I was surprised by all the colorful buildings and handsome trees.
 Everything looked so beautiful.
-I felt like walking street by street to explore the buildings and its details.
+I felt like walking street by street to explore the buildings and their details.

 5 de Mayo Avenue